 New discoveries from neuroscience have helped us to understand how early relationships shape brain development, as well as an individual’s physiological ability to experience and manage emotions.
 Attachment theory helps us to understand how children develop a sense of emotional security, and how this enables them to explore the world.
 Since Bowlby introduced his ideas in the 1950s, great strides have been made in understanding that the attachment process operates throughout life, from birth until death.
 Scientists have now given us new ways of understanding and talking about attachment.

 It’s important to be aware that attachment theory was initially used to describe children almost exclusively, but by the 1980s, psychologists such as Cindy Hazan and Phillip Shaver had extended it to cover romantic relationships between adults.
 Many of the principles did however remain the same.

-What are the types of attachment?
+What are the four types or styles of attachment?

 Why is attachment important?